16X20 Brubaker filmholder. Virtually like new. Traditional design. Double sided. $500

 14X17 Fidelity filmholders.
 NEW-IN-BOX.
 Medical cassettes.
 Double sided.
 Metal darkslides.
 Very robustly made.
 Made for X-ray use.
 There is no light trap ridge like on a traditional filmholder, yet there is a light trap end bar.
 There are safety pins that you disengage before you can remove the darkslides.
 These have 11X14 inserts held in with flat head socket screws visible in the last 2 pictures.
 You may remove these inserts for use with 14X17 film or leave them installed for use with 11X14 film.
 NEW-IN-BOX.
-You will not find better made filmholders. $600 each.
+You will not find better made filmholders.
+The filmholders are 15 15/16" wide and 21 5/8" long below the light trap. $600 each.
 2 available.
-I like these filmholders so much that I am condsidering building a camera for them.
-I would use a rail like I used for the 16X20 camera that is in progress and carrier frames from a copy camera.
-I would then make a back to fit these filmholders and have bellows made.
-See my View Cameras web page to see the 16X20 camera.
+Note: I am considering building a 14X17" wide angle camera with pinhole lens to accept these filmholders.
+Such a camera could be manageable.
+Take a look at the 3# wide angle camera near the end of my VIEW CAMERAS web page.
+There you will find a pinhole image made with that camera.
+Let me know if you are interested in having me build you such a camera.

 12X20 F&S vintage filmholder.
 Darkslides are in great condition.
 Wood is solid.
 Interior divider has some surface damage at bottom end of one side as illustrated.
 Difficult to find at any price. $OLD.
 I leave this listing up for your information.
 Note that the 12X20 F&S filmholder is different than the ANSI standard, which is what most other 12X20 filmholders are.
 If you do not have a F&S camera, do not buy it.
 If you have a F&S camera, do not buy other filmholders.
 What is the difference?
 Instead of a light trap ridge, there is a light trap groove that fits over a brass bar at the filmholder insertion end of the F&S camera.
 Occasionally a film holder manufacturer made F&S style holders for customers.
 One of my customers has some Hoffman made F&S style filmholders, but the film to film seat distance was not the same as the original F&S filmholder--SO BE CAREFUL IN BUYING FILMHOLDERS.
 Another of my customers has some Lotus made F&S style filmholders.
 If you order 12X20 filmholders from Lotus without specifying that you want F&S style filmholders, you are not likely to get what you need.
 Make sure you get the filmholders you need.